 Example 2.
 Roasted salmon with spicy Thai curry sauce.

-What wine will work?
-A New Zealand sauvignon blanc or semi-sweet riesling.
+Wine pairing: New Zealand sauvignon blanc or semi-sweet riesling.

 Example 3.
 Roasted salmon with red wine reduction sauce.

 Wine pairing: Light red wine such as pinot noir or barbera.

 Why does this pairing work?
 The dish has red wine, and it’s paired with red wine.
 The adage, “white wine with white meat,” does not apply here.
 Salmon, tuna, and swordfish are “meatier” fish that handle more robust wines.

 See how one element can change the food and wine pairing?

 Match three elements between the food and wine for an ideal pairing

 Weight.
 How heavy or light is the wine and the dish?
 Pair heavy wine with heavy food and light wine with light food.

 Intensity.
 How robust or intense are the dish and the wine?

 For example, Champagne and steamed cod pairs well together because they are both light and delicate.
 The flavors, intensity, and weight of the dish and the wine match.